 - Intrinsic ID, the world’s leading digital authentication company, will use the fund to integrate the Venafi platform with Intrinsic ID’s identity provisioning tool, Citadel, for chips using Intrinsic ID’s BroadKey secure key storage product.
 This will automate the machine identity lifecycle for IoT so only authorized IoT devices can be accepted within Citadel.
 Intrinsic ID technology cryptographically ensures—down to the chip level—that only authorized IoT devices can get machine identities.
 This is critical for organizations deploying industrial and other high-risk IoT systems who cannot ensure the authenticity of devices when entering service and throughout their lifecycle.
 If machine identities can be created or even updated without controls, device authenticity remains elusive.
 By integrating the Venafi platform with the Citadel provisioning certificate, Intrinsic ID will enable Venafi customers to ensure device authenticity through acquisition, deployment and use.
 Intrinsic ID is based in Sunnyvale, California.

-- New Context, the security innovator for highly regulated industries such as energy, telecommunications, finance and government, will use the fund to implement DevSecOps for building secure compliant data platforms that protect machine identities.
+- New Context, the security innovator for highly regulated industries such as energy, telecommunications, finance and government, will use the fund to implement DevSecOps for building secure compliant data platforms that manage and protect machine identities.
 Building attribution is important in CI/CD pipelines for machine attestation.
 To be successful, future pipelines will require easy-to-manage secrets to secure TLS machine identities.
 The sponsorship will build native integration for the Venafi platform and Pivotal Cloud Foundry CredHub via an Adaptable Application driver to provision TLS keys and certificates.
 New Context is headquartered in San Francisco, California.

 “Venafi continues to attract innovative global developers to accelerate the protection of all machine identity types.
 So far, we have announced 10 developer sponsorships with even more to come,” said Kevin Bocek, vice president of security strategy and threat intelligence at Venafi.
-“With the fund, machine identity protection programs continue to be developed in line with technological advancements.
+“With the fund, machine identity management programs continue to be developed in line with technological advancements.
 Our funded developers can build integrations for a wide variety of technologies, including IoT, cloud infrastructure, DevOps, hardware security modules and more.”